IronBox/abexpress-debugtool/README.md

 ## Automated Checks
 The configuration checker tool checks for the following common issues.
+Please note that the fix for all of the following will require administrative privileges on the system.

 ### `Product key is valid`
 This check analyzes the configured product key from the registry to ensure that is a valid key.
-If a key has not been entered via the administrator Configuration tool or has been tampered with directly in the registry, this check will fail.
+If a key has not been entered via the administrator configuration tool or has been tampered with directly in the registry, this check will fail.

 #### How to fix
 Use the administrator configuration tool to enter a valid product key.
 You can obtain a key by signing into [www.abproportal.com](https://www.abproportal.com).